A call for blood donations in the lead up to the Christmas holidays is answered by Frank Hall.

 In University College Dublin, Frank Hall speaks to Denis Tierney from the Blood Transfusion Service Board about the particular need for donations during holiday periods.
 UCD students are a socially motivated group who make 12,000 donations annually.

-The whole blood donation process takes 25 minutes from beginning to end with the actual donation taking just five minutes.
+The whole process takes 25 minutes from beginning to end with the actual donation taking just five minutes.
 After the donation is made the donor goes to the canteen and has a choice of tea, Guinness or a mineral along with some pleasant chat from the nurses.

 The president?
 One hundred donations?
 The president will be coming to your funeral!

 Once the donation is complete the nurse asks Frank Hall,

 I’m sure you’ll be ready for a Guinness now are you?

 An 'Ireland’s Eye' report broadcast on 12 December 1980.
 The presenter is Frank Hall.